opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 nav_order: 5
 ---

 Multiple data sources is an experimental feature released in OpenSearch 2.4.
 We do not recommend using it in a production environment.
-For updates on the feature’s progress or to leave feedback on improving the feature, see the [multiple data sources git issue](https://github.com/opensearch-project/OpenSearch-Dashboards/pull/2448).
+For updates on the feature’s progress or to leave feedback on improving the feature, see the [OpenSearch Forum discussion](https://forum.opensearch.org/t/feedback-experimental-feature-connect-to-external-data-sources/11144).
 {: .note }

 # Multiple data sources